 RPM prices are locational and may vary depending on transmission constraints.
 Existing generation capable of qualifying as a capacity resource must be offered into RPM auctions, except for resources owned by entities that elect the fixed resource requirement (FRR) option.
 Participation by LSEs is mandatory, except for those entities that elect the FRR option.
-There is an administratively determined demand curve that defines scarcity pricing levels and that, with the supply curve derived from capacity offers, determines market prices in each BRA.
-RPM rules provide performance incentives for generation, including the requirement to submit generator outage data and the linking of capacity payments to the level of unforced capacity, and the performance incentives have been strengthened significantly Performance under the Capacity modifications to RPM.
-Under RPM there are explicit
+There is an administratively determined demand curve that capacity market rules proposed in PJM's Capacity will procure two product types, Capacity Performance and Base Capacity.
+PJM also procured Capacity